The Asia Foundation and Partners Launch the 2008 Vietnam Provincial Competitiveness Index

-Hanoi, November 8, 2007 — National Survey Measures Role of Economic Governance in Vietnam
+Fourth Iteration of National Survey Measures Role of Economic Governance in Vietnam’s Private Sector Development

-Since its accession to the World Trade Organization (WTO) in 2006, Vietnam has continued to improve the regulatory environment for business.
-To measure economic governance for private sector development, The Asia Foundation and its partners today released the 2007 Provincial Competitiveness Index (PCI) report.
-The 2007 PCI survey – the third annual edition – is the largest and most comprehensive assessment and ranking of the performance of provincial governments based on the views expressed by over 6,700 entrepreneurs and managers of small and medium (SME) enterprises across Vietnam’s 64 provinces.
+For the fourth consecutive year, The Asia Foundation and its partners today released the 2008 Provincial Competitiveness Index (PCI) report.
+The 2008 PCI survey is the largest and most comprehensive assessment and ranking of the performance of provincial governments based on the views expressed by over 7,820 domestic entrepreneurs and managers from firms across Vietnam’s 64 provinces.
 Every year, this highly anticipated survey gauges the impact of economic and administrative reforms at both the provincial and national levels and guides the decisions of Vietnam’s policymakers, business leaders, and entrepreneurs.

-In the past three years, the PCI surveys have become an important tool used by government leaders, academics, financial analysts, entrepreneurs, and the media as a way of understanding how leadership can influence economic performance as well as guide provinces on how to increase economic competitiveness.
-Interestingly, the PCI has also entered into the wider world of social awareness; it even found its way into the final question for Vietnamese university students competing in the country’s well-known television game show, Ring the Golden Bell.
-Together, these landmark reports have consistently demonstrated direct links between good economic governance and positive investment and economic growth.
+Over the past four years, the PCI surveys have become an important tool used by government leaders, academics, financial analysts, entrepreneurs, and the media as a way of understanding how leadership can influence economic performance, as well as guide provinces on how to increase economic competitiveness.
+Together, these landmark reports have consistently demonstrated direct links between good economic governance, positive investment, and economic growth.

 The Asia Foundation established an office in Hanoi in 2000.
 Its economic programs in Vietnam focus on improving the environment for private sector development and economic growth, particularly provincial economic competitiveness.
 The Foundation and the Vietnam Chamber of Commerce and Industry pioneered research carried out between 2002 and 2004 to identify factors that set high-performing provinces apart.
 This work informed the subsequent development of the Provincial Competitiveness Index.

 HIGHLIGHTS ACROSS ASIA